kerrycobb/recipes/pecan-pie.md

 - 1 tablespoon flour
 - 1 cup chopped pecans
 - Pinch of salt
-- 2 tablespoons liquor such as rum, bourbon, or brandy (optional, use slightly less cream/milk)
+- 2 tablespoons liquor such as rum, bourbon, or brandy (optional)
 - Layer of nuts for top, whole or chopped (optional)
 - [Merengue](merengue.md) made from two egg whites (optional)